vladmandic/pigallery/README.md

 - Image thumbnails for fast display
 - Image analysis using machine learning using multiple image classification and object detection models
-- Image perception hash to quickly locate duplicate image regardless of size or to search for simmilar images
+- Image perception hash to quickly locate duplicate image regardless of size or to search for similar images
 - Image conditions using analysis of camera settings (light, dark, zoom, wide, etc.)
 - Person age, gender & emotion modelling and NSFW classification
 - Image geo-location including nearest city for quick searches